jonathanyeong/personal-website-content/rails-stimulus-dynamic-nested-form.md

 <% end %>
 ```

 Rails requires the index of nested fields to be unique.
-It does enforces uniqueness via a `child_index`.
+It enforces uniqueness via a `child_index`.
 See the [Rails docs](https://apidock.com/rails/ActionView/Helpers/FormHelper/fields_for#512-Setting-child-index-while-using-nested-attributes-mass-assignment).
 We must keep the `NEW_RECORD` value.
 Stimulus nested form component will replace the term `NEW_RECORD` with `Date.getTime().toString()`.

 `TrainingStep.new` is used to build a new instance of the Training Step model.
 Without this model, we'll see some odd behaviour where we add two fields every time we press the "Add Training Step" button.
 Note: the **two** comes from our controller: `2.times { @training_session.training_steps.build }`.

-**Fun fact**: even though two form elements get added, only one of those elements get saved!
+**Fun fact**: even though two form elements get added, only one element get saved.
 Can you guess why?
-That's right, it's because the child index for those elements are the same.
+That's right!
+It's because the child index for those elements are the same.
 Rails will only save the last of the two values.

 For reference, here's [the component source code](https://github.com/stimulus-components/stimulus-rails-nested-form/blob/master/src/index.ts).